AcuGIS/OpenTileServer/docs/installation.rst

 This script is for building a basic tile server with OpenStreetMap data.

-Only for use on a clean Ubuntu 20 install!
+For us only on a clean Ubuntu 20 install.

+Be sure to review the "Using SSL" section below if you plan to enable SSL.

 Installation
 ------------